jquery/brand.jquery.org/pages/index.md

 <script>{
 	"title": "Welcome",
+	"customFields": [
-	"subtitle": "We've curated guidelines for our community to use in order to create, maintain and expand the jQuery brand."
+		{ "key": "subtitle", "value:": "We've curated guidelines for our community to use in order to create, maintain and expand the jQuery brand." }
+	]
 }</script>

 ## Introduction